scayetanot/ChowNow-TakeHome/README.md

 utils contain few Swiss knife methods

 **Improvments**:
-- Map displayed when Zooming on a specific location is not properly centered.
-For now, I kept a high view but the pin is correctly located.
-The boundaries may need to refine
 - Landscape/Portrait mode.
 The layout defined for landscape seems not loading properly.
 - On Network Error, the data are pulled from the database.
 For now, it's done only when no internet connection